Botmasher/udacity-oauth/2-google-signin.md

 	return "Current session state: %s" % login_session['state']
 ```
 - for x-site request forgery, attacker would have to guess this code to make a request on user's behalf
-- later, we'll check to make sure user and login session have same state val
+- later we'll check to make sure user and login session have same state values

 6. Make an actual button user can click to login
 - create new login template in project templates folder